-Animal well-being is a hot issue for consumers in the food market worldwide.
+Animal well-being is a hot issue for consumers in the European food market.
 More and more, a shift can be seen towards slower growing chicken breeds in the farms and related products on the shelves.
 The use of antibiotics is being reduced progressively.
 Up to their last moments, chicken should be treated humanely, while the most respectful way of anesthetization should be applied.

 Reducing the CO2 footprint has become one of the goals of our research and development team.
 New technologies are designed while taking into consideration less use of water and energy.
 In addition, Marel Poultry’s portfolio comprises also wastewater treatment, a truly important environmental aspect.

 Another example of carbon footprint reduction is ATLAS’ SmartStack transport module.
-Its ingenious construction features a pallet which doubles as a tray.
+Its ingenious construction features a bottom tray which doubles as a pallet.
 This enables transportation of more birds per module, while they enjoy the most headroom in the industry!
 This means less truck movements from farm to processing plant, implying a reduction of the carbon footprint.

 More and more, consumers worldwide want to know about the origin of their food.
 They want to be sure that the entire production process has been in trusted hands, guaranteeing absolute food safety.
 As for poultry meat, consumers want to buy chickens of which the entire timeline is known, from farm to fork.

 Marel Poultry can provide poultry processors with systems that enable them to maximize utilization of every part of the broiler.
-That is why we keep introducing fully inline deboning solutions, and VIV Europe is no exception to this.
+That is why we keep introducing fully inline deboning solutions, the latest addition being Total Leg Deboning.

-Poultry processors are continuously looking for highest possible efficiency of their operations, bilaterally connected with the growing consumer demand for poultry products.
-In the coming years, global consumption of poultry meat will not cease to rise.
-Marel Poultry has already foreseen the need for increased line speeds and will set a new benchmark in this respect at VIV Europe: 15.000 bph processing is now a proven reality.
+European poultry processors are continuously looking for highest possible efficiency of their operations, bilaterally connected with the growing consumer demand for poultry products.
+Marel Poultry has already foreseen the current need for an increased line speed and has set a new benchmark in this respect by introducing 15,000 bph processing.

 Sustainability benefits from this growth of efficiency too, since only slightly modified machinery will produce a considerable larger amount of products.
 This means a significant reduction of energy, water and environmental footprint, compared to a full expansion with a second processing line.